bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 }
 ```
 ## CREATE AND ANIMATION PAGE
-There are 2 ways to create an Animation Page:
+There are 3 ways to create an Animation Page:
 1. Implement the IAnimationPage interface
-2. Use XAML Tags
+2. Use XAML Tags - No Binding
+3. Use XAML Tags - With Binding

 ## OPTION 1 - Implement the IAnimationPage interface
 Firstly, add the interface declaration to your class definition as follows: